-You might see them dangling precariously off the edge of a book shelf or encased in a geometrically arranged glass globe kind of like this one.
+You might see them dangling precariously off the edge of a bookshelf or encased in a geometrically arranged glass globe.
 They have green, tentacle-like extensions that twist and curve, making them look like a sea creature that came up for air.
 These living creatures are not bugs.
 They are air plants!

 Is it a Bird?
 Is it a Plane?
 No, it’s an Air Plant

-Part plant– part creature, air plants are fascinating in the way they look and behave.
+Part plant– part creature, air plants are fascinating in their appearance and behavior.
 They are called air plants because they seem to thrive while hanging in the air and their roots have no real connection to soil.
 In the botanical world, they are known as Tillandsia.

-They are classified as Epiphytes, which are plants that grow on other plants, but are not parasitic to the host plant.
-These perennial plants get their nutrients from the rain, air, dust and moss surrounding the host and they use their roots to attach themselves to things, rather than to absorb nutrients.
+They are classified as Epiphytes, which grow on other plants but are not parasitic to the host plant.
+These perennial plants get their nutrients from the rain, air, dust, and moss surrounding the host, and they use their roots to attach themselves to things rather than to absorb nutrients.

-There are over 650 species of air plants that can be found naturally basking in the cracks of trees, shrubs and rocks, maybe we’ll list them all some where!
-Air plants thrive in forests, mountains and deserts, and have originally been discovered clinging to tree trunks in Mexico, Central and South America and the West Indies.
+There are over 650 species of air plants that can be found naturally basking in the cracks of trees, shrubs, and rocks, maybe we’ll list them all somewhere!
+Air plants thrive in forests, mountains, and deserts and have been initially discovered clinging to tree trunks in Mexico, Central and South America, and the West Indies.
 They are closely related to Bromeliads and appear in different shapes and sizes.
-Don’t wait, get started on this air plant kit with everything you need!
+Don’t wait.
+Get started on this air plant kit with everything you need!

 It’s All About the Look and Feel

 Air plants are full of personality, and you can easily find one that matches yours!
-The ones with furry-looking or fuzzy silvery leaves are from dry climates and can handle long periods without water.
-Air plants with glossy leaves are from tropical rainforest and are not very drought-resistant.
+The ones with furry-looking or fuzzy silvery leaves are from dry climates and can handle extended periods without water.
+Air plants with glossy leaves are from tropical rainforests and are not very drought-resistant.

-Most air plants have thin, triangle shaped leaves that can either be rounded or long like a ponytail.
-There are tiny scales on the leaves called Trichomes that absorb water and nutrients from the air.
-Air plants only bloom once in their lifetime and most of them produce bright colored, funnel shaped flowers.
-Check out 5 popular air plants here!
+Most air plants have thin, triangle-shaped leaves that can be rounded or long, like a ponytail.
+Tiny scales on the leaves called Trichomes absorb water and nutrients from the air.
+Air plants only bloom once in their lifetime, and most of them produce bright-colored, funnel-shaped flowers.
+If your curiosity is piqued, we have an article about popular air plants.

 Whether a Green Thumb or Brown Thumb, Air Plants are for All Thumbs

 The greatest thing about these charming creatures is that they do not need you to fuss over them like other house plants.
-These low maintenance little beauties only need air, light and a little water to flourish.
+These low-maintenance beauties only need air, light, and water to flourish.

 Let There be Light

-Air plants are lovers of warm weather, but they are not sun worshipers and they do not appreciate direct sunlight.
-They prefer air temperatures of between 50 °F to 90 °F (10 °C to 32 °C) and are terribly troubled by frost.
+Air plants are lovers of warm weather, but they are not sun worshipers, and they do not appreciate direct sunlight.
+They prefer air temperatures between 50 °F to 90 °F (10 °C to 32 °C) and are troubled by frost.
 There is a high possibility that your air plant will die if left in temperatures below 45 °F (7 °C).

 If your air plant is dwelling in a glass globe like this, please do not place it directly on the window sill.
 Glass intensifies the heat and sunlight from outside, and can give your plant sunburn or dry it out completely.
-(Like a magnify glass beaming light!)
-They enjoy bright filtered light and they are content to hang around under fluorescent light bulbs.
+(Like a magnifying glass beaming light!)
+They enjoy bright filtered light, and they are content to hang around under fluorescent light bulbs.